zAAmpie/designs/vlan/README.md

 # VLANs

+VLANs should be assigned by access requirements.
+So devices with similar needs for routing, isolation etc. should be on separate VLANs.
+This includes internet access, via VPN, no internet access, no access or limited access to any other VLANs etc.

 ## Allocations per network

 We're achieving network isolation with multiple VLANs.
 Each VLAN has its own allocated /16 IP range, which is routed via `fwl01.mgmt.drsam.cc`.